skotak2/academic-kickstart/content/home/experience.md

 • Spearheaded the development of predictive models and analytical platforms for healthcare providers to improve patient experience with value-based care.<br />
 • Explored variables like DRG codes, HCPCS codes, cancer types, comorbidities, and re-hospitalization. <br />
 • Built end-to-end pipelines for data transformations using Alteryx.
 Performed visualization of patient claims using Tableau.
 Analyzed for trends in expenditure of drugs and hospitalization. <br />
-• Developed predictive modelsto identify candidates with high resource utilization based on patient claims.
+• Developed predictive models to identify candidates with high resource utilization based on patient claims.
 Built cox regression model to predict mortality based on disease characteristics. <br />
 • Provided analytical consulting for best practices, tools, and technologies. <br />
   """

 [[experience]]
   title = "Research Assistant"
-  company = "University of Illinois,Chicago"
-  company_url = "https://business.uic.edu/profiles/chandrasekaran-ranganathan/"
+  company = "University of Illinois, Chicago" company_url = "https://business.uic.edu/profiles/chandrasekaran-ranganathan/"
   location = "Chicago"
   date_start = "2019-05-15"
   date_end = "2020-07-30"
   description = """
-• Assisted Professor Ranganath Chandrashekaran at UIC in pioneering the concept of "analyzing linguistic depression markers using Social Media".  <br />
+• Assisted Professor Ranganathan Chandrasekaran at UIC in pioneering the concept of "Analyzing linguistic depression markers using Social Media".<br />
-• Orchestrated data piplines to extract Twitter data of self-declared depression candidates.
-Deployed Azure Face API and M3 instance into the pipeline to extract user attributes like age and gender. <br />
+• Orchestrated data pipelines to extract Twitter data of self-declared depression candidates.
+Deployed Azure Face API and M3 instance into the pipeline for extracting user attributes like age and gender.<br />
-• Performed Feature engineerng and data preparation following the case-cross over study design.
-Built the model using conditional logistic regression to depict the depression characteristic changes over time. <br />
+• Performed feature selection by extracting Latent Variables using Anchored-Corex algorithm.
+Built the model using Conditional logistic regression to depict the difference in depression characteristics over time.<br />
   """

 [[experience]]